olivier-carrere/techwriterblog/src/content/blog/ai-translation-legacy-technical-docs.md

 The process is iterative:

-1. Pick the next Markdown file.
+1. Run the proofreading script on the next Markdown file.
-2. Run the DeepL script.
-3. Clean up formatting.
-4. Run GPT proofreading.
-5. Select changes via **git add -p**.
+2. Select changes via **git add -p**.
-6. Rebuild and adjust assets.
+3. Rebuild and adjust assets.

 Rinse and repeat until the full documentation set is translated.